khongtrunght/lgtm/docs/GUIDE.md

 A file that moved says so above its diff, in git's own spelling:
 `moved  src/{old => new}/thing.zig`.
-A move with no edit in it has nothing else to draw, and a path in the header is only ever where the file ended up — so without that row an empty body is all you would see.
+A move with no edit in it has nothing else to draw, and a path in the header is only ever where the file ended up, so without that row an empty body is all you would see.

 A file that is not text - an image, a binary, an archive - never renders its